Air India Flight 182: Bombings

 The second bag checked in by L. Singh went on Canadian Pacific Air Lines Flight 003 from Vancouver to Tokyo.
 There were no x-ray inspections of luggage on this flight.
 Its target was Air India Flight 301, due to leave with 177 passengers and crew bound for Bangkok-Don Mueang, but 55 minutes before the Flight 182 bombing, it exploded at the terminal in Narita International Airport.
 Two Japanese baggage handlers were killed and four other people were injured.
-It appears the conspirators meant for both bombings to occur simultaneously, but they neglected to take into account that Japan does not observe daylight saving time, as Canada does.

 Recovery of wreckage and bodies

 By 09:13 UTC, the cargo ship Laurentian Forest discovered wreckage of the aircraft and many bodies floating in the water.
 India's civil aviation minister announced the possibility that the plane had been destroyed by a bomb, and the cause was probably some sort of explosion.
-Previous 747s had been damaged or destroyed on the ground, but this was the first jumbo jet downed by sabotage.
+Previous 747s had been damaged or destroyed on the ground, and Korean Air Lines Flight 007 had been shot down by fighter jets, but this was the first jumbo jet downed by a bomb on board.

 The bomb killed all 22 crew and 307 passengers.
 Of those, 132 bodies were recovered; 197 were lost at sea.
 Eight bodies exhibited "flail pattern" injuries, indicating that they had exited the aircraft before it hit the water.
 This was a sign that the aircraft had broken up in mid-air.
 Twenty-six bodies showed signs of hypoxia (lack of oxygen).
 Twenty-five, mostly victims who were seated near windows, showed signs of explosive decompression.
 Twenty-three had signs of "injuries from a vertical force".
 Twenty-one passengers were found with little or no clothing.

 One official quoted in the report stated:

-Two of these drowning victims, a pregnant woman in her second trimester and her unborn son, were described by Dr. John Hogan in testimony given at a coroner's inquest convened in Cork on 17 September 1985:
+Two of these drowning victims, a pregnant woman in her second trimester and her unborn son, were described by John Hogan in testimony given at a coroner's inquest convened in Cork on 17 September 1985:

 Additional evidence to support a bombing was retrieved from the broken-up aircraft, which lay on the sea bed at a depth of 6700 ft.
 The British vessel Gardline Locater, equipped with sophisticated sonar, and the French cable-laying vessel Léon Thévenin, with its remotely operated underwater vehicle Scarab 1, were dispatched to locate the flight data recorder (FDR) and cockpit voice recorder (CVR) boxes.
 The boxes would be difficult to find and it was imperative that the search commence quickly.
 By 4 July, Gardline Locator detected signals on the sea bed.
 On 9 July, Scarab 1 pinpointed the CVR and raised it to the surface.
 The next day, the FDR was also located and recovered.
 In 1985, the Canadian Coast Guard Ship (CCGS) John Cabot participated in the investigations, mapping the underwater wreckage of the aircraft.